Trade Forex Trading

 CHF - 9%

-Summing up the total of the large four pairs= 85 + 40 + 20 + 13 + 9 = 167 percent% .
-Note these four are made up of five individual currencies which make up the sum total of 167%.
-This percent% of the total turnover volume is what makes these four pairs to be referred to as major pairs or in short "majors".
+Summing up the total of the large 4 pairs = 85 + 40 + 20 + 13 + 9 = 167 % .
+Note these 4 are made up of 5 individual currencies which make up the sum total of 167%.
+This percent of the total turnover volume is what makes these 4 currency pairs to be referred to as major currency pairs or in short "majors".
 This lion share of the total turnover daily volume is also what makes these 4 the best forex pairs to trade especially among the Day Traders.

 Therefore volume for Majors is:

-FX Major Pairs = 167 percentage% of all turnover
+FX Major Pairs = 167 % of all turnover

-Other Pairs Combined = 33 percent% of all turnover
+Other Pairs Combined = 33 % of all turnover

-The greater the liquidity, the more the volatility, volatility means a currency is likely to trend in one particular direction and when prices are heading in a particular direction it's easier to make money as opposed to when the prices are not heading in a particular direction - range market.
+The greater the liquidity, the more the volatility, volatility means a currency is likely to trend in one particular direction & when prices are heading in a particular direction it's easier to make money as compared to when the prices are not heading in a particular direction - range market.

-On the other hand, all the other pairs, also known as minor currency pairs that make 33% of all daily turnover and are said to be illiquid, meaning they do not have a lot of volatility and as such most of their price movements are choppy or range bound.
+On the other hand, all the other pairs, also known as minor currency pairs which make 33% of all daily turnover & are said to be illiquid, meaning they do not have a lot of market volatility and as such most of their price movements are choppy or range bound.
 These means that the minors are the most hard to analyze using trading analysis studies because they do not show defined market movements in one particular direction (they don't move in a trend).

 For Example by just trading EURUSD then a trader will be participating on 85 + 40 = 125% of all turnover volume, which is two-thirds of all transactions.
 This is another reason why some just stick to the EURUSD alone.